muneebaa/Stats-Preview-Card-Component/README.md

 ### Useful resources

-- [Example resource 1](https://stackoverflow.com/questions/29280817/is-there-any-way-to-colorize-a-white-png-image-with-css-only) - This helped me to change color of my image from grey to purple
+- [Stack Over Flow](https://stackoverflow.com/questions/29280817/is-there-any-way-to-colorize-a-white-png-image-with-css-only) - This helped me to change color of my image from grey to purple